herkkules/herkkules/README.md

 **On-the-ground Services:**

-I provide practical, high-stakes solutions at the intersection of strategy and execution.
-Translating strategic intent into measurable outcomes, I support organisations navigating critical challenges—be it entering new markets, conducting acquisition due diligence, or integrating complex systems.
+Translating strategic intent into measurable outcomes requires legwork.
+I support organisations navigating critical challenges—be it entering new markets, conducting acquisition due diligence, or integrating complex systems.

 My approach is characterised by meticulous preparation, transparent communication, and an unwavering commitment to delivering tangible results in real time, ensuring challenges are addressed with clarity and precision.